Information Collection, Use, and Sharing

 Please contact us if you have any questions.
 Thanks for visiting Glenwood Telephone Company online!

-COVID-19 Update: Due to a rise in COVID-19 in the area our lobby and drive-thru are closed.
+COVID-19 Update: Due to COVID-19 our lobby is closed but our drive-through window is now open.
 We also are rotating staff and some of us are working from home in accordance with our Emergency Preparedness Plans which means if you don’t get us right away please leave a message and we will be back in touch shortly.

 10 Digit Permissive Dialing : Beginning April 24, 2021, you should begin dialing 10 digits (area code + telephone number) for all local calls.
 If you forget and dial just 7 digits, your call will still be completed.
 For more information on the transition to Mandatory 10 digit dialing and implementation of the 988 – Suicide Prevention Hotline click here.